jeremycg/pythoncourse/_posts/2016-02-23-lesson-02-applied.md

 * Write a function to take an arbitrary number of unnamed arguments, and return their sum.
 Make sure you have a docstring, and test for numerics.

-* Modify the above argument to use `reduce`
+* Modify the above argument to use `reduce`, Remember you need to import reduce.

 * Write a function that takes an arbitrary number of named arguments, and returns the key of those that had even numbers as their input. myfunc(a = 1, b = 2, c = 3, d = 4) should return ['b', 'd']

-* Write a function to make a function to check if an item is in a list: myfruits = myfunc(fruits), myfruits(["apple", 'banana', 'potato', 'cauliflower']) should return [True, True, False, False]. fruits = ['oranges','apples','bananas','kiwis','strawberries', 'pears'].
+* Write a function to make a function to check if an item is in a list: def myfruits(fruits):
+, myfruits(["apple", 'banana', 'potato', 'cauliflower']) should
+return [True, True, False, False]. fruits = ['oranges','apples','bananas','kiwis','strawberries', 'pears'].